Aliases for KCNE2 Gene

 GeneCards Summary for KCNE2 Gene

 KCNE2 (Potassium Voltage-Gated Channel Subfamily E Regulatory Subunit 2) is a Protein Coding gene.
-Diseases associated with KCNE2 include long qt syndrome 6 and atrial fibrillation, familial, 4.
-Among its related pathways are Antiarrhythmic Pathway, Pharmacodynamics and Cardiac conduction.
-GO annotations related to this gene include protein homodimerization activity and voltage-gated potassium channel activity.
+Diseases associated with KCNE2 include Long Qt Syndrome 6 and Atrial Fibrillation, Familial, 4.
+Among its related pathways are Cardiac conduction and Phase 0 - rapid depolarisation.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and voltage-gated potassium channel activity.
 An important paralog of this gene is KCNE1.

 UniProtKB/Swiss-Prot Summary for KCNE2 Gene

 Ancillary protein that assembles as a beta subunit with a voltage-gated potassium channel complex of pore-forming alpha subunits.
 Modulates the gating kinetics and enhances stability of the channel complex.
 Assembled with KCNB1 modulates the gating characteristics of the delayed rectifier voltage-dependent potassium channel KCNB1.
 Associated with KCNH2/HERG is proposed to form the rapidly activating component of the delayed rectifying potassium current in heart (IKr).
 May associate with KCNQ2 and/or KCNQ3 and modulate the native M-type current.
 May associate with HCN1 and HCN2 and increase potassium current.
-Interacts with KCNQ1; forms an heterooligomer complex leading to currents with an apparently instantaneous activation, a rapid deactivation process and a linear current-voltage relationship and decreases the amplitude of the outward current (PubMed:11101505).
+Interacts with KCNQ1; forms a heterooligomer complex leading to currents with an apparently instantaneous activation, a rapid deactivation process and a linear current-voltage relationship and decreases the amplitude of the outward current (PubMed:11101505).

 Voltage-gated potassium channels (KV) belong to the 6-TM family of potassium channel that also comprises the Ca2+-activated Slo (actually 7-TM) and the Ca2+-activated SK subfamilies.
 The alpha-subunits contain a single pore-forming region and combine to form tetramers.